MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/essentials.md

 **Authentication protocols.** Azure AD doesn't use Kerberos, NTLM, or LDAP.
 It uses modern open protocols intended for use over the internet, such as [OpenID Connect](/azure/active-directory/develop/v2-protocols-oidc), [OAuth 2.0](/azure/active-directory/develop/v2-oauth2-auth-code-flow), [SAML 2.0](/azure/active-directory/develop/saml-protocol-reference), and [SCIM](/azure/active-directory/fundamentals/sync-scim).

-**Mission partners.** When mission partners use Azure AD, you can use [Azure AD B2B](/azure/active-directory/external-identities/what-is-b2b) to collaborate with them.
+**Mission partners.** When mission partners use Azure AD, you can use [Azure AD External Identities (B2B)](/azure/active-directory/external-identities/what-is-b2b) to collaborate with them.
 You can protect the access you grant to guests by using [cross-tenant access policies (XTAP)](/azure/active-directory/external-identities/cross-tenant-access-overview).

 ## Applications

 Azure AD isn't just for Microsoft applications and services.
 Azure AD can be the identity provider for any application, cloud service provider, SaaS provider, or identity system that uses the same protocols.
 It easily supports interoperability with allied defense forces and contractors.

-**Policy Enforcement Point (PEP) and Policy Decision Point (PDP)**:Azure AD is a common [policy enforcement point (PEP)](https://csrc.nist.gov/glossary/term/policy_enforcement_point) and [policy decision point (PDP)](https://csrc.nist.gov/glossary/term/policy_decision_point) in zero trust architectures.
+**Policy Enforcement Point (PEP) and Policy Decision Point (PDP).** Azure AD is a common [policy enforcement point (PEP)](https://csrc.nist.gov/glossary/term/policy_enforcement_point) and [policy decision point (PDP)](https://csrc.nist.gov/glossary/term/policy_decision_point) in zero trust architectures.
 It enforces security policies and access controls for applications.

-**Entra Identity Governance:** [Entra Identity Governance](/azure/active-directory/governance/identity-governance-overview) is an Azure AD feature.
+**Entra Identity Governance.** [Entra Identity Governance](/azure/active-directory/governance/identity-governance-overview) is an Azure AD feature.
 It helps you manage user access and automate the access lifecycle.
 It ensures that users have appropriate and timely access to applications and resources.

-**Conditional access:** Conditional access allows you to use attributes to fine-grained authorization for applications.
+**Conditional access.** Conditional access allows you to use attributes to fine-grained authorization for applications.
 You can define access policies based on various factors.
 These factors include user attributes, credential strength, application attributes, user and sign-in risk, device health, and location.
 For more information, see [zero trust security](/azure/security/fundamentals/zero-trust).

 ## Devices